exilon/QuickCore/README.md

 ﻿# Quick Core

-Delphi Framework (Windows/Linux/Android/MACOSX/IOS) to build high-performance and scalable desktop, mobile and web applications.
+Delphi Framework (Windows/Linux/Android/MACOSX/IOS) to build high-performance and scalable desktop, mobile and web applications easily.

 **Areas of functionality:**
 ----------

 * **Mapping**: Map fields from a class to other class, copy objects, etc..
-* **Config**: Easy integration of sections into you config settings.
+* **Config**: Easy integration of sections into config settings.
 Supports Json and Yaml formats.
 * **Authorization**: Authorization validation.
 * **Serialization**: Object/Array serialization to/from json/Yaml.
 * **Scheduling**: Schedule tasks launching as independent threads with retry policies.
 * **Database**: Easy entity framework to work with SQLite, MSSQL, etc
 * **UserManagement**:
 * **Caching:**: Cache string or objects to retrieve fast later.
-* **MVC Web:** Create your own Api or MVC server to serve your own site.
+* **MVC Web:** Create own Api or MVC server to serve own site.

 **Main units description:**